TristanFauvel/GP_toolbox/documentation.md

 ## Approximate sampling from GP

-To perform approximate sampling, you can use the corresponding method in the model class, by specifying the approximation type in the `approximation` structure.
+To perform approximate sampling, you can use the method `model.draw_sample_GP()`, by specifying the approximation type in the `approximation` structure.

 The following methods are implemented to compute the features for finite dimensional kernel approximation:
  - [x] Sparse-spectrum approximation with random Fourier features (Lazaro-Gredilla et al, 2010) (`approximation.method = 'SSGP'`).